Frequently Asked Questions

 + What hotel should we stay in?

 Hotels are being handled through our housing partner Traveling Teams again this year.
-Click on the Housing link on the Main Page for additional details.
-Shamrock is a Stay and Play event again in 2024 so all non-local teams (45+ miles away from Roanoke) must secure their hotel block through Traveling Teams before they will be accepted.
-All available hotels are generally in close proximity to the playing venues.
-You have 3 hours between waves so travel to the sites is not an issue.
+Click on the Housing link for additional details.
+All non-local teams (45+ miles away from Roanoke) must secure their hotel block through Traveling Teams before they will be accepted.
+All available hotels are generally in close proximity to the playing venues and you generally have 2-3 hours between waves on Saturday so travel to the sites is not an issue.
 Please have coaches and/or parents staying alone block King rooms to save double rooms and rooms with pullouts for the teams.

 + What time will play end on Sunday?